Haupti/lscript/README.md

 ### other
 * a standart library
     * json
+    * low and high-level file stuff
+    * low and high-level network stuff (tcp/http both client and server)
+    * utilities including:
+        * 'block' an expression that does nothing except evalute a list of expression in the body with its own scope
 * language server for editors

 ### about the planned features: type verification